pkuhad/nodejs-hacknight/README.md

-Random experiment with nodejs - Started with generate random numbers and streaming them over to browser using socket.io, ended up with searching tweets and finding out their influence count and rendering this influence as a simple bar graph.
+Random experiment with nodejs - Started with generating random numbers and streaming them over to browser using socket.io, ended up with searching tweets with a keyword and finding out their influence count and rendering this influence as a simple bar graph.